-The CASD is introducing Grayling Viking University (GVU), our program to individualize the education of our students, to prepare them to be college and career ready and help them earn free college and university credits prior to graduation through Advanced Placement (AP) courses, early/middle college opportunities and career technical education courses.
+The CASD introduces Grayling Viking University (GVU), our program to individualize the education of our students to prepare them to be college and career ready and to help them earn free college and university credits prior to graduation through Advanced Placement® courses, early/middle college opportunities and career technical education courses.

 GVU at GES

 GVU starts at Grayling Elementary School with the choice of an extended learning year (ELY) or a traditional calendar.
 Both programs offer rich, rigorous instruction that prepares our students for Grayling Middle School.

 At Grayling Middle School, our students have the opportunity to take classes that could earn them up to four high school credits.
 By having up to eight classes completed for graduation in their 8th grade year, our students have the flexibility at the high school level to schedule AP® classes and/or attend CTC classes in order gain the opportunity for free college credits.

 At Grayling High School, we offer the nationally recognized Advance Placement® program that gives students the opportunity to pursue college level courses while still in high school.
 An official examination created by the College Board for the specific Advanced Placement course is given at the end of each AP course.
 Based on the individual scores and the policies of the individual universities and colleges, students may earn college credit.

 Also, through our partnerships with the Wexford-Missaukee Career Tech Center (CTC) and Baker College, we offer our students an early/middle college opportunity.

 They can earn an associate's degree by attending CTC their junior and senior years and their 13th year at Baker College of Cadillac.
 Currently the degrees offered are:

 - Computers, Networking and Electronics Technology

 - Business Management Administration